Asset Control Area (ACA) Program

 In 2006, New York City's Department of Housing Preservation and Development (HPD) and Restored Homes executed an agreement with HUD that designated Restored Homes as the New York City participant in the ACA program.

-The homes purchased by Restored Homes under the ACA Program are rehabilitated to help facilitate the long-term success of the homebuyers and to make significant investments in the future of their neighborhoods.
-In order to best achieve these goals, Restored Homes works with community-based non-profit and for-profit housing development organizations to develop the homes, identify eligible homebuyers and ensure that new homebuyers will be prepared for the financial obligations of homeownership.
+The homes purchased by Restored Homes under the ACA Program were rehabilitated to help facilitate the long-term success of the homebuyers and to make significant investments in the future of their neighborhoods.
+In order to best achieve these goals, worked with community-based non-profit and for-profit housing development organizations to develop the homes, identify eligible homebuyers and ensure that new homebuyers will be prepared for the financial obligations of homeownership.

 Click on Thumbnails for Downloadable Images.